RAKWireless/WisBlock/examples/solutions/BLE_Gateway/README.md

 ## Test Results

-When we burn the above examples to device a and device B respectively through Arduino IDE, and connect them to the PC through USB, open the serial port tool on the PC, set the baud rate to 115200, and connect to the two devices respectively, we will see the log printed on the serial port tool.
+When we burn the above examples to device A and device B respectively through Arduino IDE, and connect them to the PC through USB, open the serial port tool on the PC, set the baud rate to 115200, and connect to the two devices respectively, we will see the log printed on the serial port tool.